dvrpc/crash-db/README.md

 ### Obtaining and Pre-processing

 As there are only a handful of files for PA, these can be downloaded manually and placed in data/pa/district/.
+No pre-processing prior to sql scripts called by Postgres is done on these files.

 For NJ, one shell script (src/utils/nj_download_data.sh) downloads the compressed (.zip) files (to data/nj) and another (src/utils/nj_pre_process_files.sh) extracts and pre-processes them so they can be properly imported into Postgres (see comments in that latter script for additional details).

 ### PennDOT